Skip to content

 “There” means that place

 There (pronounced the-hr) is an adverb of place meaning “in or at that place”.
 As in, “hey man, don’t go over there!
 Not that place!”
 Or, “why do we have to go there?”
-Where “there” is referring to is usually made clear from the context of the sentence.
+Where “there” physically is, is usually made clear from the context.

 Since ‘there’ refers to a place or location where something’s happening, a trick to remember its meaning is to associate it with the word “here“, since “there” shares the same spelling as “here“, (except for the “t”, of course).

-• There is also often used as a contraction with an apostrophe “s”, there’s.
+• There‘ is often used as a contraction with an apostrophe “s”, there’s.

-• There’s as a contraction can be either there + is or there + has:
+• There’s (contracted form) is there + is or there + has:

 • There’s been a lot of snow this week (there + has); There’s food at home (there + is).